 Let’s now calculate the total outstanding capital of your portfolio, considering the project mentioned above is the only one with a 40% provision.
 To do this, you can take a look to the Balance section:

 The initial amount lent is €580, while the capital repayment (excluding interests) is €201.76, to which you need to add the 40% provision (€5,98).
 The total outstanding balance will be:

 580 - 201.76 - 5.98 = € 372,26

-In case you have doubts or need any clarifications on how to calculate the outstanding capital of your portfolio, don’t hesitate to contact us at [email protected].
+Any doubt?
+If you still have some issues understanding your outstanding capital or your portfolio, don’t hesitate to contact us at [email protected].